KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 You can filter more than one dimensions/cubes and use more profile attributes.
 The engine substitutes into the query the exact value of the attribute; in case of a multi value attribute to insert in an SQL-IN clause you will have to give the attribute a value like ’value1’, ’value2’, and insert into the query a condition like “and pc.product_family IN (${family})”.

+Once the OLAP document has been created using the template designer the user can insert parameters to profile the document.
+To set parameters the user has to download the Mondrian schema and edit it; modify the dimension(s) (that will update according to the value parameter(s)) inserting an SQL query which presents the parametric filtering clause.

 .. hint::
     **Filter through the interface**